 If you smoke or use these products, talk with your doctor.
-Find out about ways to quit.
+Ask about ways to quit.

-It is important to note that the FDA has not approved e-cigarettes as a way to quit smoking.
+While many people may turn to e-cigarettes as a way to try to stop smoking, the research available has not shown that they are helpful for quitting.
+As such, the FDA has not approved e-cigarettes as a way to quit smoking.
 Doctors and the FDA recommend evidence-based methods for quitting smoking.
-Learn more about the options available to quit smoking.
+Learn more about ways to quit smoking and using tobacco.

 Smokeless tobacco products contain tobacco or tobacco blends.
 They have many names.
 And they fall into several categories.